In 60 seconds…

 Why does Gen Z want brands to be socio-politically active?

-To engage with Gen Z, brands need to represent Gen Z. Young shoppers want to see themselves reflected in your marketing, your products, and the creators you work with.
-You may be catering to the thousands, but Gen Z consumers will only hit ‘buy’ if they feel like the experience and product on offer is for them.
+To engage with Gen Z, brands need to represent Gen Z. Young shoppers want to see themselves reflected in your marketing, creators, products, or services.
+You may be catering to the thousands, but Gen Z consumers will only hit ‘buy’ if they feel like it’s for them.

 “It can often feel disingenuous to buy queer items from a brand that doesn’t represent the community that they claim to cater for”, one Gen Zer shared with us, “whether that be through the lack of diversity and representation within their team or where their money stems from (or goes).”

 According to Joeri Van den Bergh, co-founder at consultancy Human8 and speaker at YMS NYC, 40% of Gen Zers in the US say inclusivity in a brand is important to them.
-Thanks to their increased apathy and socio-political awareness, Gen Z expects inclusivity and equality.
+Thanks to their increased apathy and socio-political awareness, Gen Z expects diversity, equity and inclusion.
 They want everyone to have the same access and opportunities, regardless of their identity or background, and this is something you need to be taking note of… ASAP.

 Gen Z’s increased awareness and understanding of sexuality and identity directly impacts their consumer behavior, meaning it should be top of mind for marketers when it comes to ideating campaigns and strategies.